 Although an early reference is made to IT CAME FROM OUTER SPACE, NIGHT OF THE COMET is more akin to doomsday pics like THE OMEGA MAN and even carries shades of NIGHT OF THE LIVING DEAD.
 The film’s limited budget gets in the way of any kind of illustrious onscreen apocalypse (mostly seen as shots of vacated streets or red-tinged skies) or a mass undead invasion, but it makes up for it with ingenuity.
 Piles of orange dust scattered around clothing eerily convey human remains, and although the occasional zombie is only seen several times (including a twofold dream sequence), the make-up is pretty effective.
 Rated PG, the non-exploitive film is played for laughs as much as it is for chills, with a definite 1980s lighthearted juvenile comedic outlook (the presence of VALLEY GIRL and THE WILD LIFE star Michael Bowen reassures this), hence appealing to a hip audience who would usually not go for this sort of outing.
 As the “valley girl”-type youths who care more about boys, bubblegum and video games until grim danger mounts, Catherine Mary Stewart and Kelli Maroney are very good, adding dimension to what could’ve easily been cardboard characters, and have a lot of quirky fun with it (apparent in their carefree shopping spree, set to a blaring rendition of “Girls Just Wanna Have Fun”).

+When the Maintenance systems at the facility fails and no CMMS system is there to keep the scientists healthy, they have to resort to drastic measures.
 Though the film is slightly weakened by the poorly executed climatic scenes at the medical experiment facility, NIGHT OF THE COMET is harmless entertainment and it’s is easy to see why it’s so well liked.
 Although it obviously attempted to accommodate mall hopping theater-going adolescents of the period, director/screenwriter Eberhardt (SOUL SURVIVOR, WITHOUT A CLUE) displays a genuine affection for the genre and is not condescending to his audience.
 The film has several other pop references, notably a theater lobby adorned with classic movie posters (including one of Woronov’s efforts, DEATH RACE 2000).
 Sharon Farrell (from Larry Cohen’s IT’S ALIVE) appears briefly as the girls’ wicked stepmother, as does busy actor/stuntman Bobby Porter (Caesar’s son in BATTLE FOR THE PLANET OF THE APES) as a gruesome zombie kid.

 MGM/Fox has released NIGHT OF THE COMET as a barebones affair, and seeing that fans have been crying for a Special Edition, hopefully that will happen sometime in the future.
 Presented in its original 1.85:1 aspect ratio with anamorphic, the transfer looks quite nice.
 The overall image is clean, colors look stable and the framing appears appropriate.
 Only several scenes looks a little dark or soft, but that most likely stems from its original filmmaking process and budget.
 The solid audio is playable in either stereo or mono, and there’s an additional Spanish-language mono track.
 Optional English and Spanish subtitles are included.
 (George R. Reis)